andycroll/andycroll.com/_posts/2018/2018-01-07-be-sparing-when-using-unless.md

 ## Use…

-...`if` where it makes the code clearer.
+…`if` where it makes the code clearer.

 ```ruby
 # Example 1